Here's a few things to consider when dealing with boundaries

 Boundary agreements and Determined boundaries

 As mentioned above many boundary matters can and should be agreed between neighbouring property owners.
-Far better to reach an agreement than be in dispute but it's crucial to understand that such agreements and determined boundaries rely on BOTH parties and not just one
+Far better to reach an agreement than be in dispute but it's crucial to understand that such agreements and determined boundaries rely on

 Unless all the property concerned is unregistered, you can note a boundary agreement in the register.